leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 - JaCoCo may add some overhead;
 - People won't look at these reports every day;
-- Running it all the time would add the complexity of:
+- Running it 24/7 would add this kind of complexity:
   - Merging reports;
   - Dealing with code that is always changing;
   - Ant failures due to class name conflicts (which may happen on big